artsandmetaphysics/goodlifeodyssey/_published/noticing-the-invisible-man.md

 ---
 Created On: '2022-08-01T02:24:00+00:00'
-Description: A meandering essay about the meaning created by noticing art and individuals.
+Description: 'A meandering essay about the meaning created by noticing art and

+  individuals.'
 Last Edited: '2023-03-25T03:22:00+00:00'
 Published On: '2022-02-26'
 Slug: noticing-the-invisible-man